 According to Remodelista, “Two coats of paint are essential for cabinets – you’re building a surface.
-By the way, to get the nicest finish, use a brush, a 2 to 2.5-inch fine bristle brush.” and you “want a surface that’s durable and wipeable so you won’t be painting again for at least a few years.”
+By the way, to get the nicest finish, use a brush, a 2 to 2.5-inch fine bristle brush.”
+You “want a surface that’s durable and wipeable so that you won’t be painting again for at least a few years.”

 What About Staining?

 If you wish to keep the natural look of your wood cabinets, staining is an excellent option.
 “Cabinet staining enhances rather than conceals the natural grain of your wood surfaces.
 Staining is a quick, effective way to restore rich color and tone to cabinets, correct discoloration and remove stains.
-You’ll have with beautiful cabinets full of character and dimension within as little as 1-2 days when done by professionals,” says NHance.
+You’ll have beautiful cabinets full of character and dimension in as few as 1-2 days when done by professionals,” says NHance.

 - You should always clean your cabinets before working on them; this includes degreasing and washing them.